DJ LeMahieu Player Props: Yankees vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies had a 3.97 team ERA that ranked 17th among all MLB pitching staffs.
+- The Phillies' 3.97 team ERA ranked 17th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.